-Resident individuals who are over 18 and taxpayers in good standing are permitted to invest abroad.
+Resident individuals who are over 18 and taxpayers in good standing are permitted to invest abroad subject to an AIT Tax Clearance.
 The current limit is R10 000 000 per person per calendar year.
 Applications by individuals to invest in fixed property and other investments will also be considered in addition to the foreign capital allowance.